 Character designs were done in-house at Marvel.
-The Hulk, Betty Ross, Major Glenn Talbot, and Doc Samson were modeled after their 70's comic designs, The Leader and Grey Hulk (original design) were modeled after their 80's designs, and the Abomination was modeled after his 90's design.
+The Hulk, Betty Ross, Major Glenn Talbot, and Doc Samson were modelled after their 70's comic designs, The Leader and Grey Hulk (original design) were modelled after their 80's designs, and the Abomination was modelled after his 90's design.
 See more »

 Too many Hulks, She-Hulk and poor writing doomed this cartoon.